Manscaping: Beginners Guide to Body GroomingWritten by Advice Team on March 20, 2017

 Manscaping, it’s a word we have tried our best to avoid and a word that comes on the back of the ‘murse' (or Man purse), ‘mandals' (or Man sandals), and manny (or Man nanny).
 It is a word that is guaranteed to induce an eye roll or a #cringe here at Shavers.

-manscaping (noun). modeled after landscaping, manscaping is the shaving of unwanted body hair from a man.
+manscaping (noun). modelled after landscaping, manscaping is the shaving of unwanted body hair from a man.

 But it’s time for us to step into the breach.
 Yes, we are officially giving Manscaping a Mandate.
 If you’re one of the few people that haven’t tried out body grooming then where have you been?
 This guide will help get you started.